dell/csm/docs/ISSUE_TRIAGE.md

 1. Collaborator or maintainer creates a GitHub bug using the appropriate GitHub issue template
 2. By default a bug will be created with the `type/bug` and `needs-triage` labels

-The following flow chart outlines the triage process
+The following flow chart outlines the triage process for bugs.

 <!-- https://textik.com/#38ec14781648871c -->
 ```